MetroCard: Attributes

-Each MetroCard stored value card is assigned a unique, permanent ten-digit serial number when it is manufactured.
-The value is stored magnetically on the card itself, while the card's transaction history is held centrally in the Automated Fare Collection (AFC) Database.
-When a card is purchased and fares are loaded onto it, the MetroCard Vending Machine or station agent's computer stores the amount of the purchase onto the card and updates the database, identifying the card by its serial number.
-Whenever the card is swiped at a turnstile, the value of the card is read, the new value is written, the customer is let through, and then the central database is updated with the new transaction as soon as possible.
-Cards are not validated in real time against the database when swiped to pay the fare.
-The AFC Database is necessary to maintain transaction records to track a card if needed.
-It has actually been used to acquit criminal suspects by placing them away from the scene of a crime.
-The database also stores a list of MetroCards that have been invalidated for various reasons.
-Reasons include the MetroCard being lost, stolen, expired student, or an expired monthly card, and it distributes the list to turnstiles in order to deny access to a revoked card.
+Over the MetroCard's lifetime, 3.2 billion cards were manufactured, many in the United Kingdom.
+They were then encoded with stored value at a facility in Maspeth, Queens.
+Each MetroCard is assigned a unique, permanent ten-digit serial number when it is manufactured.
+The value is stored magnetically on the card itself, while the card's transaction history was held centrally in the Automated Fare Collection (AFC) Database.
+When a card was purchased and fares are loaded onto it, the MetroCard Vending Machine or station agent's computer stores the amount of the purchase onto the card and updates the database, identifying the card by its serial number.
+Whenever the card was swiped at a turnstile, the value of the card was read, the new value was written, the customer was let through, and then the central database was updated with the new transaction as soon as possible.
+Cards were not validated in real time against the database when swiped to pay the fare.
+The AFC Database was necessary to maintain transaction records to track a card if needed.
+It had actually been used to acquit criminal suspects by placing them away from the scene of a crime.
+The database also stored a list of MetroCards that have been invalidated for various reasons.
+Reasons include the MetroCard being lost, stolen, expired student, or an expired monthly card, and it distributed the list to turnstiles in order to deny access to a revoked card.

 Select Bus Service pay shelter for pre-payment of fare before boarding Select Bus Service buses.

-The older blue MetroCards were not capable of the many kinds of fare options that the gold ones currently offer.
+The older blue MetroCards were not capable of the many kinds of fare options that the gold ones offered.
 The format of the magnetic stripe used by the blue MetroCard offered very little other than the standard pay-per-swipe fare.
-Gold MetroCards allow groups of people (up to four) to ride together using a single pay-per-swipe MetroCard.
-The gold MetroCard keeps track of the number of swipes at a location in order to allow those same number of people to transfer at a subsequent location, if applicable.
+Gold MetroCards allowed groups of people (up to four) to ride together using a single pay-per-swipe MetroCard.
+The gold MetroCard kept track of the number of swipes at a location in order to allow those same number of people to transfer at a subsequent location, if applicable.
 The MetroCard system was designed to ensure backward compatibility, which allowed a smooth transition from the blue format to gold.

 Cubic later used the proprietary MetroCard platform to create the Chicago Card and Tren Urbano's fare card, which are physically identical to the MetroCard except for the labeling.

+During the MetroCard's existence, several local artists used MetroCards in their work.
+Within a month of the discontinuation of MetroCard sales, these artists reported having trouble finding remaining MetroCards.